luapower/website/www/md/faq.md

 [bundled][bundle] together with Lua modules and other static resources to create self-contained single-exe apps on any platform.

-## How do I make new packages?

-Refer to [get-involved] for what a package should contain.<br>
-Refer to [luapower-git] for the actual procedure.

 ## Can I use it in commercial apps?

 Yes.
 Almost all packages have a non-viral, open-source license, and many are in public domain.
 If in doubt, check the package table on the homepage.

+## Can I use it with plain Lua?

+Partially.
+All Lua and Lua/C modules should work with Lua 5.1 just fine, and some of them might even work with Lua 5.2 out-of-the-box.
+You can also compile stock Lua, bundle it as a luapower package and use that as your runtime instead of luajit.

+## How do I make new packages?

+Refer to [get-involved] for what a package should contain.<br>
+Refer to [luapower-git] for the actual procedure.

+## How do I see a package's files?

+Type `./git <package> ls-files`

+## But can I browse them too?

+Yes!
+Create hard links with `./git --all make-hardlinks` which makes hard links in the `_git` directory for all the packages.
+Now they're separate and you can list them and check their size, and even edit them and commit the changes.
+Remember to run that command again if you add or delete files though.

 ## How is it different from LuaRocks?